carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 <a href="{{ page.root }}/fig/03-08-02.png">
   <img src="{{ page.root }}/fig/03-08-02.png" alt=" Alpha and Beta diversity diagram: Each Lake has a different number of species, and each species has a different number of fish individuals.
 Both metrics are taken into account to measure alfa and beta diversity." />
 </a>
 <em> Figure 2.
-Alpha and Beta diversity indexes of fishes in a pond.<em/>
+Alpha and beta diversity indexes of fishes in a pond.<em/>

 If you want to read more about diversity, we recommend to you this [paper](https://link.springer.com/article/10.1007/s00442-010-1812-0) on the concept of diversity.